el-rafa-dev/rhythinl/README.md

 ## How use/Exemple
 ```
 ; the semicolon characther (;) is for comments
-; here we wil be create the main function thats will be a int type which will receive a fin 0 to end the program (or use any number other than 0 to indicate to the system that the program was executed with errors
+; here we will be create the main function thats will be a int type which will receive a fin 0 to end the program (or use any number other than 0 to indicate to the system that the program was executed with errors

 def Main:func() -> [
     printnl("Hello World from Rythin!") ;; writing a message on console/terminal